We provide engineering services through all aspects of process development, enabling value-added solutions that scale to meet your needs.

 growth or particle formation.

 Nalas employs a TA Instrument HR20 Rheometer to determine your samples linear viscoelastic material functions.
-By understanding the polymer material or semisolid formulations flow properties the processing conditions can be optimized for meet specific performance criteria.
+By understanding the polymer material or semisolid formulations flow properties the processing conditions can be optimized to meet specific performance criteria.
 Tests to determine the rheological molecular weight, storage and loss modulus, isothermal melt viscosity, the temperature dependence of the melt viscosity are available to aid in formulation development activities or optimize polymer chemistry reactions.

 Synthesis and Process Development